jav0927/AI/README.md

 # AI-Development
-This repository contains all notebooks and files which are part of the AI Object Recognition Project
+This repository contains notebooks and files that form part of a FASTI2-based AI Object Recognition Project